tpham-megamindtech/colorado-centennial-courier/content/articles/salon-front-desk-vague-wait-time-reassurances.md

-Customers book appointments at Lovely nail spa by be because they value their time — yet many beauty establishments treat this commitment with glaring disregard.
+Customers book appointments at Jennifer Nails because they value their time — yet many beauty establishments treat this commitment with glaring disregard.
 A recent complaint about front desk management offers a textbook example of how small, well-intentioned lies can add up to a complete breakdown in customer experience.

 ## The "Just a Little Bit" Lie and the Cost of Waiting